Connect with us

 However, if our attitudes about work and life were different, would I have needed this wake-up call?

-Society has taught us that we need the newest phone, the nice car, and a big house in the best neighborhoods, but do we really?
+Society has taught us that we need the newest phone, a nice car, and a big house in the best neighborhoods, but do we really?

-It is ok to want those things and work to get them if they are of value to you, but it is also ok to prioritize other aspects of life.
+It is okay to want those things and work to get them if they are of value to you, but it is also okay to prioritize other aspects of life.

 I had expected that everything I would discover about working from home would include logistical things, like the importance of having a workspace.